Digestion Problems: Eating According to Your Age

 Some things we can never outgrow – like our need for nutrition.
-Healthful eating is crucial for avoiding life-threatening illnesses.
+Healthful eating is crucial for avoiding digestion problems and life-threatening illnesses.
 No matter what your age, good nutrition should be maintained in every stage of life.
 It’s never too late to start living a healthier lifestyle.

 What’s the Purpose?